Unity-Technologies/com.unity.multiplayer.docs/docs/learn/rpcvnetvar.md

 title: RPC vs NetworkVariable
 sidebar_label: RPC vs NetworkVariable
 ---
+import ImageSwitcher from '@site/src/ImageSwitcher.js';

+Choosing the wrong data syncing mecanism can create bugs, generate too much bandwidth and add too much complexity to your code.
- Netcode for GameObjects (Netcode) has two main methods of syncing information between players. `RPC` (Remote Procedure Call) and replicated state (`NetworkVariable`).
+Netcode for GameObjects (Netcode) has two main ways of syncing information between players. `RPC` ([Remote Procedure Call](../advanced-topics/messaging-system)) and replicated state [(NetworkVariable)](../basics/networkvariable).
 They both send messages over the network.
-The logic and your design considerations around how they send messages is what will make you choose one over the other.
+The logic and your design around how they send messages is what will make you choose one over the other.

-## RPCs

-The concept of an `RPC` is common not only in video games but in the software industry in general.
-They are ways to call methods on objects that are not in the same executable.

-At a high level, when calling an `RPC` client side, the SDK will take a note of the object, component, method and any parameters for that `RPC` and send that information over the network.
-The server will receive that information, find the specified object, find the specified method and call it on the specified object with the received parameters.

-When calling an `RPC`, you call a method remotely on an object that could be anywhere in the world.
-They are "events" you can trigger when needed.

-If you call an `RPC` method on your side, it will execute on a different machine.

-## NetworkVariables

-At a high level, a `NetworkVariable` is a variable with its value tracked by the SDK.
-Its values are replicated to other nodes in your network regularly.
-When a client connects initially to a host, all relevant `NetworkVariable` latest values "state" will be replicated to that new client.
-Your state gets updated at regular intervals.

-`NetworkVariable` can be referenced as "state" or as "Netvars" or as replicated vars.

-If you change your variable's value on your side, others will see the latest value on their side.

 ## Choosing between NetworkVariables or RPCs